benmvp/slides/2023/seattlejs/nextjs.md

 - ✋🏾 Who here uses React?
   - ✋🏾 Of y'all, who here uses Next.js?
-- I've been using it for several years now
+- I've been using Next for several years now
   - And got really into understanding how it all worked
-  - So this talk is a distillation of a lot of what I learned
+  - So this talk is basically a distillation of a lot of what I learned

 **RESTART THE TIMER!!!!**